boazbk/tcs/lec_17_model_rand.md

 * Pseudorandom generators

->_"Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin."_, John von Neumann, 1951.
+>_"Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin."_ John von Neumann, 1951.